 Discovery can be a formal or informal exchange of information between the parties.
 The attorney will assign the client tasks in order to prepare for the exchange of information.
 After the attorney receives the documentation, all documentation is exchanged for review by each party and their respective attorneys.

 You will likely need to continue gathering information and documents as requested by your attorney.

 Settlement Negotiations and/or Mediation

-The Mediator’s role is to assist the parties in reaching an amicable solution to all disputed issues.
-If Mediation is unsuccessful, the case can proceed to trial or, the parties and their respective attorneys can try to continue settlement negotiations.
-If Mediation is unsuccessful, the case will proceed to trial.
+The mediator’s role is to assist the parties in reaching an amicable solution to all disputed issues.
+If mediation is unsuccessful, the case can proceed to trial, or the parties and their respective attorneys can try to continue settlement negotiations.

-In preparation for trial, the lawyer gathers and prepares all evidence, creates and prepares trial exhibits, coordinates expert witnesses and/or lay witnesses and prepares them for trial testimony.
-Attorney also supplements the client’s discovery, prepares client’s pre-trial statements, and continues settlement negotiations with Opposing Counsel/Party.
+In preparation for trial, the lawyer gathers and prepares all evidence, creates and prepares trial exhibits, coordinates expert witnesses and/or lay witnesses, and prepares them for trial testimony.
+Your attorney will also supplement your discovery, prepare your pre-trial statements, and can continue settlement negotiations with Opposing Counsel/Party.